jekyll/jekyll/_docs/continuous-integration.md

 {% endhighlight %}

 This line tells Travis to use a Ruby build container.
-It gives your script access to Bundler, RubyGems, and and Ruby runtime.
+It gives your script access to Bundler, RubyGems, and a Ruby runtime.

 {% highlight yaml %}
 rvm: